Your Personal Librarian

 During fall semester, Saint Mary’s Libraries will offer virtual services to better support student needs.
 Students can consult with a librarian via phone, chat, email, and Zoom appointments.
 Use the red “Ask a Question” button to chat with a librarian.

-Make an appointment for a research consultation with your personal librarian or library liaison
+You can also make an appointment for an online research consultation with your personal librarian or library liaison

 Along with a collection of books, DVDs, online resources, and computers, the Fitzgerald Library provides quiet places to study (in the Lower Level or study carrels), group study rooms, general study and collaborative spaces, and some comfortable arm chair seating.